virgknight/popcorn/README.md

 In Popcorn Popper, the user will be able to:
 * Start and stop a new game
 * Play through different levels of increasing difficulty
-* Rotate fuses on a click
+* Rotate fuse pieces on a click
 * Construct fuse paths that ignite one or more popcorn kernels

 In addition, this project will include: